furnstahl/Physics-8820/_sources/content/Parameter_estimation/lecture_04.md

     * `alpha=0.5` makes the (default) color lighter.
     * Try `color='red'` on your own in the scatter plot.
     * You might prefer side-by-side graphs $\Longrightarrow$ alternative code.
-    * An "axis" in Matplotlib means an entire subfigure, not just the x-axi or y-axis.
+    * An "axis" in Matplotlib means an entire subfigure, not just the x-axis or y-axis.
     * If you want to know about a potting command already there, `shift-tab-tab` (or you can always google it).
     * To find `vlines` (vertical lines), google "matplotlib vertical line".
 (Try it to find horizontal lines.)
     * `fig.tight_layout()` for good spacing with subplots.

 * Observations on graphs?
     * Scatter plot shows tail $\Longrightarrow$ in this case there *are* 5, but rerun and it will be more or less $\Longrightarrow$ *everything is a pdf*.
     * The histogram is imperfect.
-Is this a problem? cf. the end of Exploring_pdfs.ipynb with different numbers of samples.
+Is this a problem? cf. the end of [](/notebooks/Basics/Exploring_pdfs.ipynb) with different numbers of samples.
     * Tails fluctuate!

 * Frequentist approach